+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 This market blends raw statistical output with the talisman narrative.
 World Cup 2026 Golden Ball odds can change due to form or injuries, which is why it’s worth checking your local bookmakers for updated odds.

-Odds courtesy of Stake.
-Correct at the time of publication and subject to change.
+All odds are courtesy of Parimatch, correct at the time of publishing and subject to change.

 How World Cup 2026 Golden Ball betting works